Megaparsec tutorial

 The first argument of

-is offset of the parse error (the number of tokens that had been consumed before we got the error).
+erris offset of the parse error (the number of tokens that had been consumed before we got the error).
 In this example it is simply 0. -

-stands for “unexpected token”, similarlyetok
+utokstands for “unexpected token”, similarlyetokmeans “expected token”.

-, which is used to construct
+EXERCISE: Familiarize yourself with errFancy, which is used to construct

 fancy parse errors.